kaltura/kme-sdk-android/README.md

 All code in this project is released under the [AGPLv3 license](http://www.gnu.org/licenses/agpl-3.0.html) unless a different license for a particular library is specified in the applicable library path.

 Copyright © Kaltura Inc. All rights reserved.
 Authors and contributors: See [GitHub contributors list](https://github.com/kaltura/YOURREPONAME/graphs/contributors).

-### Open Source Libraries
-Review the [list of Open Source 3rd party libraries](open-source-libraries.md) used in this project.